+828.328.7252, Jenny.Smith@lr.edu

+828.328.7257, Kellie.Medley@lr.edu

-Student Health Center828.328.7181 or 828.328.7959Jenny Smith, University Counselor828.328.7252, jenny.Smith@lr.eduAndrew Weisner, University Pastor 828.328.7248, Andrew.Weisner@lr.edu activities, including professional conferences, where attendance by students is sponsored, wholly or in part, by the University or by organizations related thereto.
+Policy Statement: The University prohibits the unlawful possession of alcohol and illicit drugs by students, either on University property or at any University-sponsored activity.
+This prohibition extends to activities sponsored by groups or organizations related to the University; and it extends to off-campus professional activities, including professional conferences, where attendance by students is sponsored, wholly or in part, by the University or by organizations related thereto.
 Furthermore, the University reserves the right to discipline members of the University community who, in other situations, whether on campus or off, are found to be in violation of federal, state and local laws related to the use of controlled substances.